ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Let’s explore what sparks might fly when TypeScript and React come together.</blockquote>

 <h3>4.
-4 Common React Mistakes You are Probably Making (And How to Fix Them) - <a href="https://medium.com/@zakirhassan114/4-common-react-mistakes-you-are-probably-making-and-how-to-fix-them-ca6fa70186ed" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextJS 14 for Dummies: A Beginner’s Guide to the Latest Version - <a href="https://medium.com/@shantotrs/nextjs-14-for-dummies-a-beginners-guide-to-the-latest-version-9894d77c0afa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zakir Hassan`**
+✍️ **posted by `Touhidur Rahman`**

-<blockquote>React has become one of the most popular libraries for building dynamic user interfaces.
-With its component-based architecture and…</blockquote>
+<blockquote>If you’re new to Next.js or haven’t yet explored its latest version, NextJS 14, you’re in the right place!
+Whether you’re a complete…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>